hannesleipold2/TailoredQAOAfor1in3SAT/README.md

 ## Project Overview

 This Hackathon is work for a future publication based in part on the results gathered here.
-Our project is about benchmarking an exciting tailored Quantum Alternating Operator Ansatz (`QAOA`) approach for solving `1-in-3 SAT`.
+Our project is about benchmarking an exciting tailored Quantum Alternating Operator Ansatz (`QAOA`)[[1]](#1) approach for solving `1-in-3 SAT`.

-Given the promising recent results obtained with the Quantum Approximate Optimization Algorithm (`QAOA1`) by [Boulebnane and Montanaro](https://arxiv.org/abs/2208.06909)[[1]](#1) showing quantum advantage, we wish to understand what computational benefit tailored QAOA can bring on Boolean Satisfiability problems.
+Given the promising recent results obtained with the Quantum Approximate Optimization Algorithm (`QAOA1`)[[2]](#2) by [Boulebnane and Montanaro](https://arxiv.org/abs/2208.06909)[[3]](#3) showing quantum advantage, we wish to understand what computational benefit tailored QAOA can bring on Boolean Satisfiability problems.

+`QAOA` can show massive reductions in the search space considered by quantum devices in place of `QAOA1` by tailoring the mixing and phase-separating operators to smaller subspace.
+This includes **superpolynomial** reductions in the resulting search space. (current focus for day one, generate instances and benchmark space reduction)

 We plan to generate a collection of `1-in-3 SAT` instances of increasing sizes in the phase transition (see below for more details), following the example set by their paper.